aaronmams/jekyll-now/_posts/2017-06-07-Affordable housing in Santa Cruz part 2: more thoughts on accessory dwelling units.md

 This is a great example of where we really need some precise understanding of what the 'crisis' is and when/how we will know the 'crisis' is over.
 Incentivizing ADU development is basically a stock recommendation of all city and regional planners these days primarily (I believe) because: there is very low political cost - everybody loves it because it looks like a win-win-win-win

 * homeowners that want to develop an ADU get a little handout
-* NIMBY homeowners that don't get barely visible ADUs instead of a low-income housing project nearby
+* NIMBY homeowners that get barely visible ADUs instead of a low-income housing project nearby
 * low-income renters are stoked to have any new supply on the market
 * land conservationists are stoked to see supply come on line without new land getting developed